Alpentech Resume - 40th Year Qualifications

 1984/93/97 Park City Ski Area and Park City Alpine Slide, UT

-1983 Crystal Mountain/Brian Head, mountain plan, engineering, Cedar City, UT
+1983 Crystal Mountain/Brian Head, planning-engineering, Cedar City, UT

 1981/83 Ski lift Interconnect, Utah Ski Association, S.L.C., UT